bridgetownpartners/BizDayLA/README.md

 # BizDayLA
-Repo for the http://BizDay.LA web site.
+Repo for the **2019** version of the http://BizDay.LA web site.
 All action happens in the gh-pages branch.

 An exciting event for current and aspiring business owners.